-What is the Corner Inlet Fishery Management Advisory Committee?
+What is the Corner Inlet Fishery Management Advisory Committee (CIFMAC)?

-A key action of the draft management plan is a proposal to establish an ongoing, stakeholder-based Corner Inlet Fishery Management Advisory Committee (CIFMAC) from 2022.
+A key action of the management plan is to establish an ongoing, stakeholder-based Corner Inlet Fishery Management Advisory Committee (CIFMAC) from late 2022.
 The Committee will include participation of all fishing sectors to continue the partnership and co-management approach with the VFA.
 This will ensure all stakeholders are closely involved in future management decisions and will be supported by ongoing, effective scientific monitoring information.
 Part of CIFMAC's role will be to review the latest fishery information and help to ensure management remains adaptive and responsive.
 It will oversee implementation of the management plan and support more effective consultation with key partners and all stakeholders.
-The VFA will seek expressions of interest from any recreational fishers who live at or near the fishery that may wish to get involved as a member of the Committee.
+The VFA intends to seek interest from fishers who live at or near the fishery that may wish to get involved as a member of the Committee.

-How will this plan support an effective, efficient and sustainably managed resource?
+How will this Plan support an effective, efficient and sustainably managed resource?

-The draft plan sets out objectives, strategies and actions to ensure that management of the fishery is precautionary and focused on advancing the fishery by ensuring adequate scientific information is collected, new technologies are implemented, and that economic, social and cultural aspects are enhanced.
+The plan sets out objectives, strategies and actions to ensure that management of the fishery is precautionary and focused on advancing the fishery by ensuring adequate scientific information is collected, new technologies are implemented, and that economic, social and cultural aspects are enhanced.
 It also ensures management remains adaptive and responsive.

-Where do I obtain a copy of the draft management plan?
+Where do I obtain a copy of the management plan?

-A copy of the draft management plan can be found at: www.vfa.vic.gov.au/cornerinletplan
+A copy of the management plan can be accessed and downloaded at: www.vfa.vic.gov.au/cornerinletplan Alternatively, you can email Lachlan.Smith@vfa.vic.gov.au requesting a copy.